Kuadrant/authorino/docs/terminology.md

 Here we define some terms that are used in the project, with the goal of avoiding confusion and facilitating more accurate conversations related to `Authorino`.

-If you see terms used that are not here (or are used in place of terms here) please considre contributing a definition to this doc with a PR, or modifying the use elsewhere to align with these terms.
+If you see terms used that are not here (or are used in place of terms here) please consider contributing a definition to this doc with a PR, or modifying the use elsewhere to align with these terms.

 ## Terms